karlduino/CO2monitor/docs/instructions.md

 [`CO2monitor.ino`](https://raw.githubusercontent.com/karlduino/CO2monitor/main/CO2monitor.ino)
 and open it in the Arduino IDE.
 Upload it to your board, and it'll immediately start running.

+### Adjust the LCD contrast

+You will need to adjust the contrast on the LCD display, using a small screw to turn the blue potentiometer on the back of the LCD, near the wire connections.
+You probably won't be able to read the text on the display until you do.

 ### Tape the box shut